AmandaB2023/P1_Lackyle_Sporthorses/TESTING.md

 ## Bugs

-*   I did have some issues trying to get the hero image to be responsive and in the end i changed the image.
+*   I did have some issues trying to get the hero image to be responsive and in the end I changed the image.

-*   I also have an issue getting my for sale page to format corretly, but this was again doen to the images.
-In order to resolve this I edited the image using Canva before add it to the website.
+*   I also have an issue getting my for sale page to format corretly, but this was again down to the image sizing.
+In order to resolve this I edited the image using Canva before adding it to the website.

 ## Unsolved Bugs
 No known bugs apart from the Css issues mentioned above.
+I do have two issues in my CSS, one is to do with the youtube video embed and the other is an item taht does not require a heading.

 ## Mistakes
-I made afew mistakes when making my commits by using past tennce or not phrasing them coirrely and not given emough detail of what was changed.
+I made a few mistakes when making my commits by using past tennce or not phrasing them correctly and not giving emough detail of what was changed.
 This is something which i will nedd to be more aware of going forward.

+My wireframe aslo need work as i found balsamiq diffficult to get used to.